-Students who withdraw from Mars Hill College for any reason must apply for readmission through the Admission Office.
+Students who withdraw from Mars Hill College for any reason must apply for readmission through the Admissions Office.
+Students who receive a medical withdrawal from Mars Hill College may be eligible for readmission after a full semester or summer term away, and with the recommendation from the attending treatment provider.
+Medical documentation must include the recommendation that the student's condition has improved to the point that he/she is able to effectively resume enrollment at the college.
+Medical clearance by the College Medical Director or Director of Counseling is required before readmission is approved.
 All transcripts from other institutions attended during this absence must be submitted to the Admission Office.
 Further, students who discontinue their enrollment for one year or more will be under the requirements of the catalog in effect at the time of readmission.

-Generally a student's catalog of entry is considered his/her catalog for general education, major, and minor requirements as long as he/ she is continuously enrolled full-time.
+Generally a student's catalog of entry is considered his/her catalog for general education, major, and minor requirements as long as he/she is continuously enrolled full-time.
 However, when significant general education, major, or minor requirements change, the student may be required (or may choose) to complete the requirements, with appropriate substitutions, in a subsequent catalog.
 Full-time or part-time students not completing a degree within six years may be required to complete current catalog requirements.